 In response to the pandemic, Congress passed the Coronavirus Aid, Relief, and

-head.
+its ugly head.
 A study done by The National Community Reinvestment Coalition to

-detect discrimination by using a pair of testers of different races revealed differences in treatment
+detect discrimination by using a pair of testers of different races revealed differences in treatment from financial institutions.

 Even though the SBA guidelines state that any business that meets the SBA size

 standard, which is a businesses with less than 500 employees, 501(c)(3) non-profit organizations, 501(c)(19) veterans organizations, sole proprietors, independent contractors and self-employed persons affected by coronavirus were considered to be eligible – not many black owned businesses accessed the funding leading to mass closures.

 Between February 2020 to April 2020 The number of Black businesses lost was twice that of the national business loss rate.

 One reason is – a number of Black businesses were in sectors heavily impacted by COVID-19.
 The second reason is - Black owned businesses reported difficulties in accessing PPP funding.